Main DishesSide Dishes

 I typically like to toss them with a little olive oil, garlic, salt, and pepper.
 Then I’ll spread them on a tray and roast them while the potato balls are cooking.
 Makes a fun snack while I’m working on the rest of the meal!

-What To Have With These Crispy Vegan Mashed Potato Balls
+What to Serve With Vegan Mashed Potato Balls